 An annual stakeholder input opportunity will be announced when AOC coordinators and leadership have amended the RAP.
-A draft version will be available for a two-week public input period before changes are made final.
+A draft version will be available for a two-week public input period before comments are considered and the update is made final and posted online.